commit42/magic-key/README.md

 # magic-key

-Generate and validate magic key for Magic Links
+A node librairy for generate and validate magic key for Magic Links

 ## Contribution